 - > Demand and capacity data/report, with plans to address any shortfalls in demand and capacity, eg business plan. - > If the service is insourcing details of all insourcing arrangements. - > If the service is outsourcing to another provider; the name of the provider.

-11.3: The service offers an administrative pre-check to identify issues and to avoid cancellations.
+11.3: The service offers an administrative and nursing (if appropriate) pre-check for all patients before the date of the procedure to identify issues and to avoid late cancellations.